- 1 What is endometriosis?

 Normally, it usually affects the pelvic area outside the uterus (ovaries, bladder, fallopian tubes, bowel, rectum, etc.).
 But it even may occur in other areas (arms or lungs).

 Whom does endometriosis mainly affect?

 It is a disorder that affects 10% of women throughout their life, but especially women who can not have children, in which case the percentages exceed 25%.

 It is diagnosed mostly between 25 and 40 years, but it begins with menstruation.

 The symptoms disappear during pregnancy but usually reappear after birth.

 How is endometriosis noted?
 Sometimes endometriosis has no symptoms.
 Other times, non-specific symptoms appear such as:

 Endometriosis affects 10% of women

-- Abundant bleeding in menstruation, appearance of great clots.
+- Heavy bleeding in menstruation, with the appearance of large clots.

 Causes of endometriosis